Lapin0t/phd-manuscript/main/02_games.typ

     quad game.ssrv cl game.hsim th B .game.server th A .game.server $
 ]

+#guil[You could introduce the notion of composition of simulations,
+and the identity simulation.]

 #remark[Half-Game is Functorial][
   $game.hg$ extends to a strict functor $base.Set^"op" times base.Set -> base.Cat$ as witnessed
   by the following action on morphisms, which we write curried and in infix style.